Ian Tayao: Wilabaliw (2010 to present)

 After two years, the band released new songs, called "Jack Stone", "Sunken ID" and "Hindi Na Makita" (also claimed as the band's first Tagalog song) in 2017.
 Before the year 2017 ended, line-up changed for the bassist as Nino Avenido was replaced by Keith Francisco (of Arcadia).

 Armalite (2014 to present)

 The quintet was formed in 2014, consists of Queso buddies Tayao, Ocho Toleran, Biboy Garcia with Martin Hocson and Michael Gemina, spawned songs such as "Smoke Screen" and "Halo Jump", which later turned into a CD, which was launched on December 17, 2014, at 19 East Parañaque.

-Later, Gemina was replaced by Allan "Bords" Burdeos of Kamikazee, as stated in the band's Facebook page on October 20, 2016:
+Later, Gemina was replaced by Allan "Bords" Burdeos of Kamikazee, as stated in the band's Facebook page on October 20, 2016.

-"Gonna start this off with a good evening to every single one of you and we hope everyone is safe given this weather we are/will be experiencing.

-Just a quick update from us given we haven't posted in a really long time! -First off, we are still around and planning things for the future.
-We just all have our personal things to deal with now but we still can't thank everyone enough for the continued support despite not hearing from us for quite some time.